 How much notice is required if I wish to withdraw my child from school?

-As outlined in the Terms and Conditions Governing Admissions, withdrawal notifications must be submitted by the stated withdrawal deadlines to the Admissions Team in order to avoid financial penalty.
+As outlined in the Terms and Conditions Governing Admissions, withdrawal notifications must be submitted by the stated withdrawal deadlines to the Admissions Team in order to avoid financial consequences.
 For further details, click here.

 What are the class sizes and how many classes do you have in each year group?